DISHDevEx/napp/napp/README-logs.md

 3. Alter values file as necessary.
 The following edits have been made: enabled thanos sidecar creation, disabled compaction, changed retention days from 10 to 7, added prometheus operator storage config, enabled prometheus persistence and gave storage class name.

-4. Can either run the script or follow the below steps:
+4. Follow the below steps which deploy-prometheus.sh also follows:

 ```console